hailiang-wang/gmail-desktop/README.md

 ## Disclaimer

-Gmail Desktop is a third-party app and not affiliated with Google.
+Evernote Desktop is a third-party app and not affiliated with Google.